Teaching your tiny toddler complex mathematical concepts often seems impossible to most parents.

 Montessori Number Rods allow children to partake in activities and comprehend the concept of quantities without adult interference.

-Children are able to identify their errors in terms of sequencing of the rods and rectify their mistakes based on their observation.
+Children are able to identify their errors in terms of sequencing the rods and rectify their mistakes based on their observation.

 Enhances the child’s vocabulary: